1 / 10

 Things become a little different when the road - or your driving - become a bit more ragged, though.
 On rougher surfaces, with bigger bumps and potholes, the suspension starts to thump a little more, and the soft setup causes the body to bounce around more, which can get a little irritating.

-Find yourself on an undulating country road, and things can feel even wobblier.
+Find yourself on an undulating country road with the Mercedes-Benz EQC, and things can feel even wobblier.
 And, if you try and hustle the car along in any way, it quickly starts to protest.

 The cocktail of tall bodywork, soft suspension and considerable weight means this isn’t a car that enjoys changing direction in a hurry.
 You’ll find that it leans over more than a Jaguar I-Pace, and runs out of grip earlier, while the steering doesn’t give you as much information, either.

-"We’d never recommend trying to charge your high-capacity electric car from a regular three-pin domestic socket for fear of frying your home’s circuits, but even if you did try, a full charge would take upwards of 40 hours, which is rather ludicrous."
+"We’d never recommend trying to charge your high-capacity electric car from a regular three-pin domestic socket for fear of frying your home’s circuits, but even if you did try, a full charge would take upwards of 40 hours for the Mercedes-Benz EQC, which is rather ludicrous."

 Most owners will install a 7kW wallbox charger, which will do the job in a much more palatable 11 hours.
 And if you do it overnight (which you probably will) when electricity is cheaper, that’s likely to cost you less than a fiver.